samiya1859/Selenium-Assignment/README.md

 ```bash
 python main.py
 ```
-3. The test results will be saved in the following files:
+4. The test results will be saved in the following files:

    - test_results.csv: CSV format with test results.
    - test_results.xlsx: Excel format with test results, organized into multiple sheets for each test case.
-4.
+## Outputs
+ ### Test Results:

+test_results.csv: A CSV file containing the test results.

+test_results.xlsx: An Excel file with separate sheets for each test case.

+### Scraped Data:

+scraped_data.xlsx: Contains structured data extracted from window.ScriptData.

 ## Test Cases

 The project performs the following tests: